EsotericSoftware/yamlbeans/README.md

 ## Architecture

 The YAML tokenizer, parser, and emitter are based on those from the JvYAML project.
-They have been heavily refactored, bugs fixed, etc. The rest of the JvYAML project was not used because of its complexity. !YamlBeans strives for the simplest possible thing that works, with the goal being to make it easy to use the YAML data format with Java.
+They have been heavily refactored, bugs fixed, etc. The rest of the JvYAML project was not used because of its complexity.
+YamlBeans strives for the simplest possible thing that works, with the goal being to make it easy to use the YAML data format with Java.

-!YamlBeans supports YAML version 1.0 and 1.1.
+YamlBeans supports YAML version 1.0 and 1.1.

 ## More info

-See the javadocs for various other features available on the !YamlConfig class.
+See the javadocs for various other features available on the YamlConfig class.